Mojahidmohd/Calculator/README.md

 # Calculator
-Simple project to deploy HTML Calculator with AWS Lambda via API Gateway, and also deployed it using Terraform.
+Simple project to deploy HTML Calculator with AWS Lambda via API Gateway, and also deployed it using [Terraform](Terraform)
+#
 I have used ChatGPT to generate codes for HTML and AWS Lambda function (Python), then hosted the HTML page using AWS Amplify.

 ## Cost